 - Good way for researchers to get participants for studies

-- Not very many surveys
+- Not very many surveys (depending on your country)

 If you want to make as much money as possible on paid surveys, you should probably consider joining sites that have daily opportunities instead.

 But if you like contributing to the newest research, Prolific is a great site.
-So you should only join, if you want to take part in interesting surveys and do not mind that it might take a long time to earn enough to get a payout.
+So, in my opinion, you should mainly join, if you want to take part in interesting surveys and do not mind that it might take a long time to get a payout.